elizaolariu/nimble/packages/nimble-components/src/drawer/drawer.spec.md

         -   The attribute will be backed by an enum named `DrawerLocation` with values `left` and `right`.
         -   The default value is `left`.
     -   `preventDismiss`
-        -   A boolean attribute to configure whether or not the drawer is dismissible via the `Esc` key.
+        -   A boolean attribute to configure whether or not the drawer is dismissible via the `Esc` key, or any other dismiss action that is supported in the future.
         -   The default value is `false`.
 - *Methods*
     -   `show()`